David Simmonds

-David Timothy Simmonds (born 1976) is a British Conservative Party politician who has served as the Member of Parliament (MP) for Ruislip, Northwood and Pinner from 2019.
+David Timothy Simmonds (born February 1976) is a British Conservative Party politician who has served as the Member of Parliament (MP) for Ruislip, Northwood and Pinner from 2019.
+He has served as a junior Shadow MHCLG minister and as a Senior Opposition Whip since July 2024.
 Simmonds was formerly a councillor on Hillingdon London Borough Council, having served from 1998 to 2022.
-He has been Shadow Minister for Housing, Communities and Local Government since July 2024.

 Early life and career

-David Simmonds was born in 1976, the son of Rory and Veronica Simmonds.
+David Timothy Simmonds was born in Canterbury in February 1976, the son of Rory and Veronica Simmonds.
 He attended Cardinal Newman RC School in Pontypridd, before going to Grey College, University of Durham, where he gained a BA.
 Simmonds gained a Postgraduate Certificate at Birkbeck College, University of London, and a Financial Planning Certificate from the Chartered Institute of Insurers (CII).
 His professional background is in financial services, where he worked for several high street banks after qualifying with the CII in 1997.
 He was a non-executive director at NHS Hillingdon.

 Political career

 Simmonds was elected as a Conservative councillor for the London Borough of Hillingdon in 1998, winning his seat in Cowley from the Labour Party.
 From 2002 to 2022, he represented the borough's Ickenham ward.

 He has served in hung and majority administrations as a committee chairman and Cabinet Member, with responsibilities including planning, housing, social services, education and children's services.
 He led work for the Local Government Association in a number of high-profile areas including children's services, education, immigration and Brexit, serving as Conservative Group Leader and Deputy Chairman of the organisation representing councils.
 Simmonds was also Chairman of the Children and Young People Board from 2011 to 2015.

 His previous public service includes as Chairman of the National Employer's Organisation for Schoolteachers (NEOST) and of the European Federation of Education Employers (EFEE), as an active member of the Committee of the Regions and leader of the UK Conservative delegation there, and at the Congress of the Council of Europe.

 He is known for his work on refugee children and led the implementation of the Vulnerable Persons Relocation Scheme (VPRS) with then-Home Secretary Theresa May to resettle vulnerable refugees to areas of the UK volunteering to take them in.

 He served as Deputy Chairman and previously Treasurer of the Conservative Councillors Association, and served as an associate non-executive director in his local NHS and as a magistrate in North-West London.
 He stepped down as Deputy Leader of Hillingdon Council and as Deputy Chairman of the LGA following his election to Parliament.
 He was Deputy Leader of the council from 2002 to 2020, and Deputy Chairman of the LGA from 2015 to 2020.